Last updated on May 8th, 2020

-Changes to El Nido Island Hopping tours (2019)
+Changes to El Nido Island Hopping Tours (2020)

-As of 2018, the Department of Environment and Natural Resources have implemented new laws in order to protect the environment.
-This blog post has been updated to reflect the changes made to the El Nido island hopping tours.
+As of 2018, the Department of Environment and Natural Resources has implemented new laws in order to protect the environment.
+This blog post has been updated to reflect the changes made if you want to go island hopping in El Nido.

 The new laws include:

-- No combination tours allowed (ie: best of tour A & C in one day)
+- No combination tours allowed (ie: best of El Nido Tour A & C in one day)

 - No Party boats allowed